Cherry-Picking Fallacy – Meaning, Examples & Psychology

 0 Reviews

-Cherry-picking autumnacy in a nutshell
+Cherry-picking fallacy in a nutshell

-Definition: Cherry-picking autumnacy
+Definition: Cherry-picking fallacy

-The cherry-picking autumnacy is an informal autumnacy where one selectively presents only the evidence that supports their argument while ignoring or dismissing evidence that contradicts it.
+The cherry-picking fallacy is an informal fallacy where one selectively presents only the evidence that supports their argument while ignoring or dismissing evidence that contradicts it.
 The error stems from how the argument’s content is handled rather than its logical structure.
 This selective presentation of data creates a misleading, incomplete, or biased argument.
-By focusing solely on favourable information, the individual distorts the reality of the situation, making their argument appear stronger than it truly is.
+By focusing solely on favorable information, the individual distorts the reality of the situation, making their argument appear stronger than it truly is.
 People might do this deliberately to mislead others or accidentally because of their biases.
 For example, if a manager claims that a new project management tool has greatly increased productivity by highlighting a few successful projects while ignoring several others where it caused delays and confusion, they’re cherry-picking.
-This logical autumnacy creates a skewed and incomplete picture, making it difficult to get the full story.
+This logical fallacy creates a skewed and incomplete picture, making it difficult to get the full story.
 It’s important to look at all the evidence, not just the parts that support what we want to believe.

 Print Your Thesis Now